Scott C13,

 of the pane, a block of 6 stamps from the center of the pane, including

-the plate number and all adjacent selvedge.
+the plate number and all adjacent selvage.

 format for blocks of ordinary rotary press stamps.